urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 tags: GSoC, Google Summer of Code, Variation Graphs, Bioinformatics
 ---

-The Google Summer of Code for 2019 is coming to a close and I've been working on the [Graphite] project aimed at creating a variation graph tool under the [Open Bioinformatics Foundation].
+The Google Summer of Code for 2019 is coming to a close.
+I've been working on the [Graphite] project aimed at creating a variation graph tool under the [Open Bioinformatics Foundation].

-# Genome graphs
+# Genome Graphs
 I shall give an overview of genome graphs; for a more thorough introduction, I advise reading  [On a reference pan-genome model] or my very own [An Introduction to Variation Graphs].